Physician Assisted Suicide (PAS) in

 Webmaster's personal opinion: (bias alert):

-I am 80 years of age with a life expectancy of about 8 years.
+I am 83 years of age, and have a life expectancy of about 6 more years.
 I am one of the lucky octogenarians, in that my mental and physical abilities have not declined much.
 But I can foresee a significant decrease in the future, which will lower my quality of life.
 When I reach zero quality of life and begin to go negative, I can imagine a situation in which I would like to end my life but may lack the mental and/or physical ability to perform the task myself.
-I might wish to obtain medical aid in dying at a time when my death from natural causes would not be "reasonably foreseeable."
+I might wish to obtain MAID (medical aid in dying) at a time when my death from natural causes would not be "reasonably foreseeable," but my continuing agony would be foreseeable.
 Bill C-14 was thus a major disappointment to me.

 The following information sources were used to prepare and update the above essay.
 The hyperlinks are not necessarily still active today.